plone/training/solr/index.md

 ---
+html_meta:
-About: Integrate Plone with Solr
+  description: Integrate Plone with Solr
-Level: Experienced
 ---

 # Plone Training Solr

+About
+: Integrate Plone with Solr

+Level
+: Experienced

 Apache {term}`Solr` is based on [Lucene](https://lucene.apache.org/core/) and is the enterprise open source search engine.